nhsx-mirror/AIF_Allocation_Tool/README.md

 ## Support

-Enquiries about the overall allocation process can be directed to: england.revenue-allocations@nhs.net
+Enquiries about the overall allocation process can be directed to: england.revenue-allocations@nhs.net.

+Tool owners would like to acknowledge the contributions and support from NHSX Analytics Unit to get this up and running.

 ## Copyright and License